MitchThompson2001/application_viewer/README.md

 * spring-security-core

+Users have restricted access to webpages unless they are authenticated.
+Once they are logged in, they will have controlled access to other webpages.

 ## Future Improvements

-* More robust user system for
+* More robust system for creating an account

+* Modify column size for each table view

+* Utilize the user roles to manage access to features